Close Menu

 In order to figure out your physical RFC, the SSA will examine your medical records.
 They will take into account what your doctor states in your medical records.
 Also, the SSA will review any statements from your doctors about your ability to work.

 Additionally, they have their own doctors that review your medical records.
 These doctors never meet or examine you.
 Also, they are paid by the government and work for DDS, the state agency who reviews all cases.
 The SSA will take the medical opinion of these doctors into account too.
 Likewise, if they need more information, they may send you to an exam with one of their doctors.
-Learn more here about what to expect at SSA’s doctor exam.
+Learn what to expect at the SSA’s doctor exam.

 HOW DOES THE SSA FIGURE OUT YOUR RESIDUAL FUNCTIONAL CAPACITY?

 An SSA doctor exam can be done for your mental and your physical conditions.
-Find out more about the SSA doctor exam.

 For example, if you have physical issues, the SSA can send you to see a medical doctor.
 Lately, however, they have been sending our clients to see a physical therapist.
 Either way, the point of the visit is for the doctor or physical therapist to document your physical limits.